AniAdamPashut/hakabulbul/libarch/README.md

 ## TODOS
-- [ ] figure out the idt and register the interrupt table to that.
+- [X] figure out the idt and register the interrupt table to that.
+- [X] implement abstractions for segments.
-- [ ] implement abstractions for registers and segments.
+- [ ] implement abstractions for registers